 The wrongdoer is not “innocent until proven guilty” but “guilty until proven innocent”

-As shown above, Witnesses who commit a serious sin one, two, or three times are not persons whose personality or moral character is necessarily wicked.
-But my example about two young unmarried persons who had sexual intercourse many times during six months may be an example of persons with a wicked personality.
-Chapter 16, point 9, that is quoted above, refers to a situation where “the wrongdoer has secretly carried on gross sin over a long period,” and this is the case with the mentioned unmarried young persons.
+As shown above, Witnesses who commit a serious sin one, two, or a few times are not persons whose personality or moral character is necessarily wicked.
+But my example about two young unmarried persons who had sexual intercourse many times during six months may or may not be an example of persons with a wicked personality.
+Chapter 16, point 9, which is quoted above, refers to a situation where “the wrongdoer has secretly carried on gross sin over a long period,” and this is the case with the mentioned unmarried young persons.

 Some years ago, at a meeting for elders at a circuit assembly, a similar situation as the one mentioned in point 9 was discussed in more detail.
 We were informed that the judicial committee did not disfellowship the person who had practiced wrongdoing for a long time.
 And the conclusion was that he should have been disfellowshipped.